lovell/petra/README.md

 #### log

-A function called for any warnings, defaults to `console.log`.
+A function called for any warnings, defaults to `console.log` with a timestamp prefix.

+#### debug

+Enable debug to help trace peer/upstream problems, defaults to `false`.

 ### fetch(url, [bucket], callback)

 Fetches a remote `url`, first checking with the local filesystem and the peer in the hash ring that "owns" the URL.

-Optionally accepts a `bucket` to partition data in the cache.
+Optionally accepts a `bucket` String to partition data in the cache.

 The `callback` function is passed `(err, filename, created, expires)` where: